Hawaii Pet Passport & Import Regulations

 Furthermore, Hawaiian law requires dogs and cats that do not meet all of the specific 5-Day-Or-Less program requirements to be quarantined for up to 120 days upon arrival in Hawaii.

-• Accompanied by a declaration by the owner that your pet resided in one of the countries listed above since birth or for a period of at least 6 months prior to entry
+- Your pet is accompanied by a declaration by the owner that your pet resided in one of the countries listed above since birth or for a period of at least 6 months prior to entry.

-• Accompanied by a health certificate and proof of ticks and tapeworm treatment within 14 days of entry
+- Your pet is accompanied by a health certificate and proof of ticks and tapeworm treatment within 14 days of entry.

-• Accompanied by Guam Affidavit, form IC-5 (Origination in Guam only)
+- Your pet is accompanied by Guam Affidavit, form IC-5 (Origination in Guam only).

 Entering Hawaii by Air